WalletConnect/walletconnect-docs/docs/specs/servers/keys/keys-server-api.md

 }
 ```

-### Remove Encryption Key
+### Remove Invite Key

-Used to remove an encryption key from the server
+Used to remove an invite key from the server

-`DELETE /encryption/register/:publicKey`
+`DELETE /invite/register/:publicKey`

 Body: